solo-io/supergloo/docs/content/getting_started/_index.md

 ```shell
 meshctl demo istio-multicluster init
 ```
 This will spin up two Kubernetes clusters in Docker with Istio installed on each.
 Additionally, this will install Gloo Mesh on one of the clusters.
 Both clusters will be **registered** with Gloo Mesh under the names `mgmt-cluster` and `remote-cluster`, which will be used throughout the documentation.
+The BookInfo sample application will also be deployed on both of the clusters under the `bookinfo` namespace.

 ```shell
 Creating cluster mgmt-cluster with ingress port 32001